HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Invariants

-Invariants are defined using the keywords `Invariant`, `Description`, `Expression`, `Severity`, and `XPath`.
+Invariants are defined using the declaration `Invariant`, with REQUIRED keywords `Description` and `Severity`, and OPTIONAL keywords `XPath` and  `Expression`.
 The keywords correspond directly to elements in ElementDefinition.constraint.
 An invariant definition cannot have rules.
 Invariants are incorporated into profiles, extensions, <span style="background-color: #fff5e6;">{%include tu.html%} logical models, or resources </span> via [obeys rules](#obeys-rules).

 <span class="caption" id="t8">Table 8.
 Keywords used to define Invariants</span>